 - 3.8.1 Public forums may be held at any time and any location except during official EPAC-sponsored events. - 3.8.2 Should a candidate wish to host a public forum, that candidate must notify EPAC.
-If the candidate wishes to host this forum in a Dartmouth-administered public space or croom, EPAC will arrange the reservation of the space or room.
-One EPAC representative must be present at all times, numbers permitting.
+If the candidate wishes to host this forum in a Dartmouth-administered public space or room, EPAC will arrange the reservation of the space or room.
+One EPAC representative must be present at all times, committee members' availability permitting.